mittalutkarsh/MLOPS_Assignment1/README.md

 PyTorch Docker Assignment
-Welcome to the PyTorch Docker Assignment.
-This assignment is designed to help you understand and work with Docker and PyTorch.
+Welcome to the PyTorch Docker Assignment!
+This assignment aims to help you understand and work with Docker and PyTorch.
+In this assignment, you will create a Dockerfile for a PyTorch (CPU version) environment, train any model on the MNIST dataset inside the Docker container, and save the trained model checkpoint to the host operating system.
+Additionally, you will add an option to resume model training from a checkpoint.

 Assignment Overview
-In this assignment, you will:
+In this assignment, you will perform the following tasks:

 Create a Dockerfile for a PyTorch (CPU version) environment.

 Keep the size of your Docker image under 1GB (uncompressed).

 Train any model on the MNIST dataset inside the Docker container.

 Save the trained model checkpoint to the host operating system.

 Add an option to resume model training from a checkpoint.

 Starter Code
 The provided starter code in train.py provides a basic structure for loading data, defining a model, and running training and testing loops.
 You will need to complete the code at locations marked by TODO: comments.